-Art: When I first read this story I love the art, it seem just so familiar because it had being very commonplace in the DC books, were the color and shading seem very lively and the action very fluid.
-But as this booked aged and read a second time, my opinion of it change very much.
-The art seem dated, the color washed out and the movement static.
+Art: This book’s art has aged rather well and upon getting this collected version, my opinion of it change very much.
+While the art seem dated in some specific panels and the color even washed out and the movement static.
 Then read modern book with digital art, and seem wow, I am quite wrong!
 The art is good and the color are pastels but they are all hand not digital as today, which is one up on the art.

 This image here is worth enough

 For example in this one the character feel stiff, and the art feel horrible outdated